shevelevvvvvvva/Modeling-the-rotation-of-a-rigid-body/README.md

 -- Numerical Simulation of Rigid Body Rotation --

-This project implements a numerical simulation of rigid body rotation dynamics using quaternions and the Runge-Kutta 4th order method (RK4).
+This project implements a numerical simulation of rigid body rotation dynamics using quaternions and the Runge-Kutta 4th order method.
 The code solves Euler's rotation equations coupled with quaternion kinematics to model the motion of a rotating body under external forces and moments.

 -- Features --

-1) Quaternion-based rotation representation (avoids gimbal lock)
+1) Quaternion-based rotation representation
 2) RK4 integration for both angular velocity and orientation
 3) Energy and angular momentum calculations
 4) 3D visualization of the rotating body's axes